nilamazing/DotNetCoreActivities/Readme.md

 Push Content in the GIT Repo
 ----------------------------
 1. Initialize the Repo by using "git init"
-2. Create a DotNet Core specific .gitignore file by using :- dotnet new gitignore
+2. Create a DotNet Core specific .gitignore file by using :- dotnet new gitignore .
+This will contain all the necessary file exclusions
-3.
+3. Clone the directory.
+4. Review the files and add them to staging area and commit and push